Pro Divers St Kitts, a Padi 5-star Dive Center

 A reef structure, which is abundant with tube sponges, barrel sponges, large sea fans and black coral trees.
 Angelfish, small grouper and dogtooth snapper are to be seen.

 Lobsters are again ever present due to the many cracks and crevices that Green Point offers.
-The underwater architecture here is very volcanic with few hard corals..
+The underwater architecture here is very volcanic with very few hard corals..

 Depth 30-40ft (10-12m)